Polyethylene: Climate change

-When exposed to ambient solar radiation the plastic produces two greenhouse gases, methane and ethylene.
-Of particular concern is the plastic type which releases gases at the highest rate: low-density polyethylene (or LDPE).
-Due to its low density properties it breaks down more easily over time, leading to higher surface areas.
-The production of these trace gases from virgin LDPE increase with surface area/time, with rates at the end of a 212-day incubation of 5.8 nmol g-1 d-1 of methane, 14.5 nmol g-1 d-1 of ethylene, 3.9 nmol g-1 d-1 of ethane and 9.7 nmol g-1 d-1 of propylene.
-When incubated in air, LDPE emits gases at rates ~2 times and ~76 times higher in comparison to water for methane and ethylene, respectively.
+When exposed to ambient solar radiation the plastic produces trace amounts of two greenhouse gases, methane and ethylene.
+The plastic type which releases gases at the highest rate is low-density polyethylene (LDPE).
+Due to its low density it breaks down more easily over time, leading to higher surface areas.
+When incubated in air, LDPE emits gases at rates ~2 times and ~76 times higher in comparison to incubation in water for methane and ethylene, respectively.
+However, based on the rates measured in the study methane production by plastics is presently an insignificant component of the global methane budget.

 Chemically modified polyethylene

 Polyethylene may either be modified in the polymerization by polar or non-polar comonomers or after polymerization through polymer-analogous reactions.
 Common polymer-analogous reactions are in case of polyethylene crosslinking, chlorination and sulfochlorination.

 Non-polar ethylene copolymers

 α-olefins

 In the low pressure process α-olefins (e.g. 1-butene or 1-hexene) may be added, which are incorporated in the polymer chain during polymerization.
 These copolymers introduce short side chains, thus crystallinity and density are reduced.
 As explained above, mechanical and thermal properties are changed thereby.
 In particular, PE-LLD is produced this way.